FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 >:information_source:
 >`subdomain` can be defined in the Domain Name Service and belong to the main domain.
 Technically, to add a subdomain pointing to the domain name, one needs to create/add a CNAME to the DNS for a registered domain name
 ___

+#### `path`:
+The `path` defines the directory on the `host` where the resource is located and consists of a sequence of zeor or more path segements separated by a `/`.

+#### `query`:
+The `query` is an optional part of the URL syntax that starts with a `?`.
+Typically the `query` component consists of a service of key-value pairs separated by an `&` deliminator.

+In the context resolvable identiers, `query` components should be avoided.

+#### `fragment`
+The `fragement` is an optional part of the URL syntax that starts with a `#`.
+It identifies a component within the returned resource and is used for client side processing, e.g. to scroll to a particular section within a webpage.

 ## Generating a resolvable url: